sethmiles/bar-chart/README.md

 ###Dependencies

 Barchart.js requires d3.js and jQuery, zepto, or some other jquery flavor.
-If you do not use jQuery, the code can be slightly altered to accomodate.
+If you do not use jQuery, the code can be slightly altered to accommodate.
 (Search for "$" in the code - there are only 3 of them)

 #How to Use It